spoonerWeb/just_news/README.rst

 1. Go to the news sys folder
 2. Create a news page below the sys folder (the sorting is irrelevant as the news articles will be sorted by datetime in the listing)
 3. Title and datetime are mandatory fields
-4. You can add an image in resources tab and an abstract in metadata tab which will be shown in the listing
+4. You can add an image in resources tab and an abstract in main tab which will be shown in the listing
 5. You can add a sys_category to categorize the article
 6. To create content, just add content elements to this page
 7. You can set visibility settings as well as start- and endtime to either the news page or even the content elements